Probability Definitions Flashcards | Channels for Pearson+

 Control buttons has been changed to "navigation" mode.1/15

-Calculated using possible outcomes before any experiment, found by dividing favorable outcomes by total possible outcomes.Empirical Probability

-Calculated from actual experimental data, found by dividing the number of times an event occurs by the total number of trials.Sample Space
+A ratio based on possible outcomes, calculated before any experiment is performed.Empirical Probability

+A ratio based on actual results from experiments or collected data, reflecting observed frequencies.Sample Space

-Set of all possible outcomes for a random experiment, often represented using curly brackets in set notation.Event
+A set containing all possible outcomes of a random experiment, often shown in curly brackets.Complement

-Any outcome or group of outcomes from a random experiment, regardless of size or significance.Complement

-All outcomes in the sample space where a specific event does not occur; its probability is 1 minus the event's probability.Mutually Exclusive Events
+All outcomes in the sample space that are not part of a specified event.Mutually Exclusive Events

-Events that cannot occur at the same time; their probabilities are added to find the chance of either occurring.Non-Mutually Exclusive Events
+Events that cannot occur at the same time; their occurrence is completely separate.Non-Mutually Exclusive Events

-Events where the outcome of one does not affect the outcome of the other; their joint probability is the product of their probabilities.Dependent Events
+Events where the outcome of one does not affect the outcome of the other.Dependent Events

-Events where the outcome of one affects the probability of the other occurring.Set Notation
+Events where the outcome of one influences the outcome of the other.Addition Rule

-Mathematical symbols and brackets used to represent collections of outcomes, such as events or sample spaces.Or Probability

-Probability that at least one of multiple events occurs; calculated differently for mutually exclusive and non-mutually exclusive events.And Probability
+A method for finding the probability of at least one of multiple events, adjusted for overlap if needed.Multiplication Rule

+A method for finding the probability of multiple independent events all occurring, by multiplying their probabilities.Set Notation